-Each year we award FAFSA Scholarships to Utah high school seniors who:
+Each year we award FAFSA Scholarships to Utah high school seniors.
+Six scholarship awards of \$500 are available to Utah high school seniors who:

 - Attend a FAFSA Completion Open House.
-Ask your counselor when your school's event will take place. - ¥ Submit a scholarship application at the FAFSA Night. - Complete their 2020-21 FAFSA.
+See all events at UtahFutures.org. - Submit a scholarship application at the open house event. - Complete their 2020-21 FAFSA.
 Learn more about the FAFSA on page 5.